PHP Include And Post Exploitation

 ?>

-3. The PHP script will use the value cmd provided in the URL (NB: the value is provided to the vulnerable server not to your server);
+3. The PHP script will use the value cmd provided in the URL (NB: the value is provided to the vulnerable server not to your own).

-5. The server will send back the results of the command.
+5. The server will send back the result of the command.

-As we said before, the vulnerable systems is not vulnerable to remote file inclusion, this method won't be working with the current setup.
+As said before, this system is not vulnerable to remote file inclusion, this method won't work with the current setup.

 The following methods can be used:

-• inject the PHP code in the log: for example with a web server, by accessing a crafted URL (the path contains the PHP code), and including the web server log.
+• Injecting the PHP code in logs: for example with a web server, by accessing a crafted URL (the path contains the PHP code), and including the web server logs.

-• inject the PHP code in an email, by sending an email and including the email (in `/var/spool/mail).
+• Injecting the PHP code in an email: by sending an email and including the email (in /var/spool/mail).

-• upload a file and including it, you can for example upload an image and put your PHP code in the image's comment section (so it won't get modify if the image is resized).
+• Uploading a file and including it: you can for example upload an image and put your PHP code in the image's comment section (so it won't get modified if the image is resized).

-• upload the PHP code via another service: FTP, NFS, ...
+• Uploading the PHP code via another service: FTP, NFS, ...

 • ...